n8n-io/n8n-docs/docs/workflow/quickstart.md

 Do you enjoy automating workflows?
 Here's what you can do next:

 - See all Workflow² [nodes](/workflow/integrations/) and try out new workflows.
+Find more examples [here]